 - Place ham, sliced side up, in slow cooker.

 - Mix together maple syrup, Dijon mustard, brown sugar and cloves in a small bowl.
 Pour this mixture over ham, trying to get as much between the slices as you can.

 - Cook on low for 4-6 hours or until heated through, basting with sauce (spoon it over the top) every 1-2 hours.

 Husband’s take: Hates the photos, loves the ham.
 Ha!
-He thinks the plate (It’s Feista!) but he thinks it looks like a plastic grocery store tray.
+He thinks the plate (it’s Feista!) looks like a plastic grocery store tray.
 Like the kind you buy a rotisserie chicken on.
 I can’t make this stuff up.

 Changes I would make: None!
 No way.